simonnordberg/simonnordberg.github.io/about.md

 As I&#8217;ve moved between industries I&#8217;m very comfortable with new terminology, programming languages, technologies and techniques.
 Although, If I were to select three areas somewhat closer to my heart right now &#8211; it would be Ruby and iOS development, and finally lean business development.

 I live and work in Östersund where I spend my free time with my family, hitting the slopes or with my running shoes on (yes especially in the winter!).

+Over to you
+===
+Who are you and what makes you excited and want to get up in the morning?
+Ping me at @simonnordberg.
+Have a great day!